BloomTech-Labs/cryptolytic-fe/README.md

 #### React.js

---Familiarity with building out applications with the React front end framework and Javascript language was a primary motivation for utilizing React.
+-Familiarity with building out applications with the React front end framework and Javascript language was a primary motivation for utilizing React.

 #### Redux